tanner-johnson2718/ESP32_Deluminator/esp32_sys_overview.md

 ## NVS

 * Basically just allows one to store key-value pairs in a dedicated namespace
+* We only initialize it to be used by the esp wifi code
 * Usage is as follows:

 ```C